3D printing design software

 3D Design Software

-In this section: OpenSCAD and OpenJSCAD, TinkerCAD, SketchUp, Fusion 360, Netfabb, Blender and ZBrush.
+In this section: OpenSCAD and OpenJSCAD, TinkerCAD, Shapr3D, OnShape and Fusion 360.

 OpenSCAD and OpenJSCAD

 OpenSCAD and OpenJSCAD are free software using text programming input to create and combine 3D models.
-OpenSCAD can be downloaded from https://www.openscad.org/ for use on Linux/UNIX, Mac or Windows.
-OpenJSCAD is very similar to OpenSCAD except that it uses Javascript syntax and is an online program at https://openjscad.org/.
+OpenJSCAD is very similar to OpenSCAD except that it uses Javascript syntax and is an online program.

 Simple code and 3D rendered snowman (two balls and a cone)